Back-Country-Buddy/backcountry-buddy-UI/README.md

 Overcoming unforeseen challenges together while keeping morale up.
 The challenges we encountered with CORS took up valuable time could have derailed our progress - instead we made sure to use our resources and encourage one another until we found a solution.

 ### Challenges
 * The biggest challenge we faced was circumventing CORS issues on our PATCH requests.
 We received very generic error messages when our OPTIONS preflight requests failed, and spent a large chunk of our time blindly trying to fix this bug.
-Although we never found documentation on this, we now think this is a common issue when using a Rails backend and we might be able to solve it by changing our PATCH requests to PUT requests and hope to resolve it soon.
-For now our app works with the assistance of an API proxy server.
+Although we never found documentation on this, we now think this is a common issue when using a Rails backend.
+In the end, we were able to solve it by changing our PATCH requests to PUT requests.
 * We originally planned on using a GraphQL backend for this project but ran into major issues with deployment.
 As a result we were without a backend for several days while our team built a RESTful API.
 We were able to stay on schedule, but it was challenging, and required some over-reliance on temporary, hard-coded data.
 * Originally we planned to use TypeScript (which we had never used before) for this entire project.
 After the code base reached a certain size, however, we realized we needed a bit more experience before we could manage all the moving parts.
 We pivoted to using JavaScript for more complex files, like fetch requests.